ashwoods/docker-bamboo-agent-as-docker-driver/README.md

 For the agent’s home directory which is used for storing agent’s configuration and builds data, we strongly recommend mounting a host directory as a data volume or a named volume:

 	docker volume create --name bambooAgentVolume

-1. Make sure your Bamboo server is running and has remote agents support enabled.
-To enable it, go to **Administration > Agents console**.
+Make sure your Bamboo server is running and has remote agents support enabled.
+To enable it:

+1. Go to **Administration > Agents console**.
 2. Start the Bamboo Agent container:

 		docker run -v bambooAgentVolume:/home/bamboo/bamboo-agent-home --name="bambooAgent" -d atlassian/bamboo-agent-base <<bamboo-server-url>>